jcoreio/apollo-magic-refetch/README.md

 If you are building for legacy browsers with a bundler like Webpack, make sure to add a rule to transpile this package to ES5.

-If you are not using a bundler that supports the `modules.root` property in `package.json`, make sure to install `babel-runtime`.
+If you are not using a bundler that supports the `module` property in `package.json`, make sure to install `babel-runtime`.

 ## Type metadata usage